daiolupo/eye-candy-cinema/README.md

 The web project was first planned and then designed with wireframes.

 The whole website was built with only HTML and CSS and it was to be a static website with no back-end.

+A live demo of the website can be viewed at https://daiolupo.github.io/eye-candy-cinema/